baffogatwit/MeetGreet-Infrastructure/AWS-Infrastructure-As-Code/README.md

 **You must also provide a value for the AWS AWSAPIKey** for the `INSERT INTO AWSAPIKey (AccessKey, SecretAccessKey) VALUES ("[VALUE-REDACTED]", "[VALUE-REDACTED]")` command in the `dot_net_init.sql` file.
 This is used for the service to access certain AWS resources and not configuring this correctly may result in MeetGreet not working correctly, or at all.
 You can create your own AWS API Keys using the AWS console and these keys must provide full access to AWS S3.

 Once the database has been configured, you must change the `DefaultConnection:ConnectionString` (located in appsettings.json) inside of the MeetGreet's ASP.NET project to that of the RDS MYSQL instance that was created in your AWS account.
+The same must also be done to the connectionstring in the MeetGreetContext file as well.
 You must also change the value of the `BUCKET_NAME` string variable present in the `MeetGreet/AmazonS3HelperClasses/AmazonS3Helper.cs` class to that of your S3 bucket.
 S3 bucket names are globally unique so this change must be made.
 You can find your bucket's name via the S3 console on AWS.

 After the above steps have been completed, you will have an AWS Stack provsioned that can support the MeetGreet application.
 Please note that this is unneccessary if you're looking to just run MeetGreet; As previously mentioned, the application is configured to connect with and work with our configured AWS stack for its 'production' mode.